teleject/u2-faq/_posts/2014-01-01-wait-I-do-not-see-a-boy-on-the-Boy-cover.md

 ##Wait!!
 I don't see a boy on the Boy cover!!

-That's probably because you have the U.S. release of the album, which was censored / edited by Warner Records for fear of paedophilia claims.
+That&#8217;s probably because you have the U.S. release of the album, which was censored / edited by Warner Records for fear of paedophilia claims.

-The cover was changed in the States because of "a vague worry at the label that there might be a homosexual impression left from the boy's waist-up nakedness." (quote from former Principle Mgmt. director Ellen Darst) [SL, RA, Ge]
+The cover was changed in the States because of &#8220;a vague worry at the label that there might be a homosexual impression left from the boy&#8217;s waist-up nakedness.&#8221; (quote from former Principle Mgmt. director Ellen Darst) [SL, RA, Ge]